smillerc/PlasmaParameters.jl/README.md

 # PlasmaParameters

 This goal of this package is to provide fundamental parameters useful in the field of plasma physics.
-This includes parameters such as the plasma frequency $\omega_{pe}$ or the Coulomb logarthim $\ln\Lambda$.
+This includes parameters such as the plasma frequency ωₚₑ or the Coulomb logarthim ln Λ.

 This package is very much under construction...